 Accidents and injuries

-If your child has a fall, bump or bruise, but immediately recovers and carries on what they were doing before, they may not need any extra hydrocortisone, but do contact your specialist treatment centre if you have any worries.
+If the child has a fall, bump or bruise, but immediately recovers and carries on what they were doing before, they may not need any extra hydrocortisone, but do contact your specialist treatment centre if you have any worries.

-However, if they have a serious injury, for example, bump their head and become unconscious, or show signs of shock/hypoglycaemia for any reason, you will need to give them an intramuscular injection of hydrocortisone and call an ambulance to take them to hospital immediately.
+However, if they have a serious injury, for example, bump their head and become unconscious, or show signs of shock/hypoglycaemia for any reason, parents will need to give them an intramuscular injection of hydrocortisone and call an ambulance to take them to hospital immediately.

-Your child may not necessarily need the extra dose of hydrocortisone, but it will do no harm.
+The child may not necessarily need the extra dose of hydrocortisone, but it will do no harm.
 It is always better that they have the injection as more serious problems may occur if they do not get it when needed.

 - not responding as they would normally